epsilon-hub/epsilon-hub.github.io/README.md

 # epsilon-hub.github.io
 Official Landing Page for Epsilon-Hub members.

-## What we need to use to make this repository built and published with GitHub Pages
+## How to contribute

-`pending...`
+Clone this repository, and you can use **STATIC** page generators to make the page.
+Explore!